-Ashley Johnson is the technical director of the Naval Surface Warfare Center Indian Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD).
-He directs a multi-site workforce of approximately 2,400 employees with annual operations of more than $1 billion.
+Ashley Johnson is the technical director of the Naval Surface Warfare Center Indian Head Division (NSWC IHD).
+He directs a multi-site workforce of approximately 2,700 employees with annual operations of more than $1 billion.

-NSWC IHEODTD is charged with leading the Department of Navy in providing energetics, ordnance and EOD technical capabilities for all DoD interests through research, development, testing, evaluation, engineering, manufacturing and in-service support.
-During his tenure as technical director, Johnson has led the development of several major initiatives: a comprehensive strategic plan to revitalize and reinvigorate the facility and workload; a business case analysis to ensure optimal capabilities are maintained and developed; and the implementation of Center for Industrial Technical Excellence partnerships.
+NSWC IHD is charged with leading the Department of Navy in providing energetics, ordnance and explosive ordnance disposal (EOD) technical capabilities for all Department of Defense interests through research, development, testing, evaluation, engineering, manufacturing and in-service support.
+During his tenure as technical director, Johnson led the development of several major initiatives: a comprehensive strategic plan to revitalize and reinvigorate the facility and workload, a business case analysis to ensure optimal capabilities are maintained and developed, and the implementation of Center for Industrial Technical Excellence partnerships.
 Johnson also serves under the Chief Engineer of the Navy as the Deputy Warrant Officer for Explosive Ordnance Engineering (SEA-O5E).

 Johnson’s other assignments included a tour as the S&T advisor at U.S. Marine Corps Forces Pacific where he served with the U.S. Marine Corps Forces Central Command to include a deployment with the 15th Marine Expeditionary Unit.